 7. Communicate results

-There is nothing more motivating to staff than knowing that their actions have led to a significant improvement for their organization.
-An increase in happy customers, sales, or a reduction in waiting time all have to do directly with actions that front line employees took.
+There is nothing more motivating to staff than knowing their actions have led to a significant improvement for their organization.
+An increase in happy customers, sales, or a reduction in waiting time all have to do directly with actions that front-line employees took.

-Let staff know that they have had a direct impact to change and transform the company.
-After all it's because of them that you were too able to successfully establish new procedures.
+Let staff know they have had a direct impact to change and transform the company.
+After all, it's because of them you could successfully establish new procedures.
 By motivating and empowering staff, they'll be able to better embrace your vision and continue to power forward.

 8. Adjust as needed

-Remember that when the procedures and policies were defined for your QA program, it was all in theory.
+Remember that when defining the procedures and policies for your QA program, it was all in theory.
 Now that you have gathered both feedback and measurable results, it's time to analyze gaps and areas of improvement to tweak the procedures as necessary.
-This could be done by getting more feedback to spot areas of weaknesses, providing improved training and deeper VOC analysis.
+This could be done by getting more feedback to spot areas of weaknesses, providing improved training and deeper VoC analysis.

 If this sounds like a lot of work, that's because it is.
 Assign a quality team spread out across different departments that work with team members and can report back to you.

-Just because your QA program works now, doesn't mean that it will a year from today.
-Get continuous feedback, measure and communicate results, and adjust as needed on a regular basis.
-This can be done once or twice a year.
-The idea is to never fall behind and always stay ahead of the competition as well as keep up with the changing and dynamic customer trends.
+Just because your quality assurance program works now, doesn't mean that it will a year from today.
+Get continuous feedback, measure and communicate results, and adjust as needed regularly.
+Do this once or twice a year.
+The idea is to never fall behind and always stay ahead of the competition and keep up with the changing and dynamic customer trends.

 Remember, there are many solutions to help you with your quality monitoring for your support team.
-PlayVox offers a solution to track quality as well as coach, train and reward your staff all from the same platform, saving you not only time and money, but accelerating processed to increase your sales faster.
+Playvox offers a solution to track quality as well as coach, train and reward your staff all from the same platform, saving you not only time and money, but accelerating processes to increase your sales faster.
 For more information, sign up for a demo today!